lium-lst/nmtpytorch/README.md

 in order to fetch and store METEOR related files in your `${HOME}/.nmtpy` folder.
 This step is only required once.

+## Documentation

+We currently only provide some preliminary documentation in our [wiki](https://github.com/lium-lst/nmtpytorch/wiki).

 ## Release Notes

 See [NEWS.md](NEWS.md).